dudleylim/spotify-clone-implicitgrant/README.md

 	- when timer starts, play current track/playlist
 	- when timer stops or break time, stop playing
 	- allow user to access player

+- settings menu
+	- allow user to set work and rest times

 - display track now playing in "/"